Introducing the photographers, guides & marine biologists who make up our Swimming with Gentle Giants team.

 Andre Joanisse – Nature Photographer

-I am based just south of Newcastle, with my passion for nature, I travel to far off destinations to capture landscapes and wildlife in evocative photos.
+Andre Joanisse is based just south of Newcastle and his passion for nature and photography takes his travels to far off destinations to capture landscapes and wildlife in evocative photos.

-My goal is to enhance the experience for the people I am with, so that it becomes the most rewarding journey for them into nature’s beauty and its amazing wildlife.
+Andre’s work brings the viewer into the moments he experiences and captures not just a record of the scene but also reflects the mood and the ambience of the setting.
+His goal is to enhance the experience for the people he is with, so that it becomes the most rewarding journey for them into nature’s beauty and its amazing wildlife.

 Leave Only Footprints, take only photos